Plasmaviridae

 Plasmaviridae is a family of bacteria-infecting viruses.
 Acholeplasma species serve as natural hosts.
-There is one genus in the family, Plasmavirus, which contains one species: Acholeplasma virus L2.
+There is one genus in the family, Plasmavirus, which contains one species: Acholeplasma phage L2 (Plasmavirus L2).
 All viruses known in this family have been isolated from species in the class Mollicutes.

 This family is poorly studied and little is known about the diversity and biology of these viruses.

 Taxonomy

-The family has one genus, Plasmavirus, which has one recognized member: Acholeplasma virus L2.
+The family has one genus, Plasmavirus, which has one recognized member: Acholeplasma phage L2 (Plasmavirus L2).

 There are five tentative members of Plasmavirus: